ericrenone/SALT-Spectral-Arithmetic-Learning-Theory/README.md

 ### Recommended path

-The only scientifically valid path to answer this question is a **university lab partnership** with an ECE or computer architecture group that has:
+The only valid path to answer this question is a **university lab partnership** with an ECE or computer architecture group that has:

 - FPGA or ASIC infrastructure